SuperCowPowers/workbench/docs/aws_setup/aws_tips_and_tricks.md

 See: [Permission Sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for more details and instructions.

-Another benefit of creating groups is that you can include that group in 'Trust Policy (assume_role)' for the SageWorks-ExecutionRole (this gets deployed as part of the SageWorks AWS Stack).
-This means that the management of what SageWorks can do/see/read/write is completely done through the SageWorks-ExecutionRole.
+Another benefit of creating groups is that you can include that group in 'Trust Policy (assume_role)' for the Workbench-ExecutionRole (this gets deployed as part of the Workbench AWS Stack).
+This means that the management of what Workbench can do/see/read/write is completely done through the Workbench-ExecutionRole.

 ## Back to Adding User
 Okay now that we have our groups set up we can go back to our original goal of adding a user.
 So here's the second panel with the groups and now we can hit 'Next'